 What is crate training?
-It’s the process of helping your puppy learn to spend time in their crate—and ultimately, to adopt it as their own personal space in your home.
+It’s the process of helping your dog learn to spend time in their crate—and ultimately, to adopt it as their own personal space in your home.
 Crate training taps into your pup’s natural inclination to keep their sleeping space clean—they’re less likely to go potty where they hang out and sleep.
-Using a crate has benefits beyond just potty training, too; it also helps to keep your puppy safe and out of mischief when you’re not around to supervise them, plus it provides a comfy retreat when household hubbub gets overwhelming and your pup wants to relax.
+Using a crate has benefits beyond just potty training, too; it also helps to keep your dog safe and out of mischief when you’re not around to supervise them, plus it provides a comfy retreat when household hubbub gets overwhelming and your pup wants to relax.

-But there’s more to crate training a puppy than simply putting them in the crate and closing the door.
+But there’s more to crate training a dog than simply putting them in the crate and closing the door.
 Dogs need to gradually adjust to spending time in their crates, with lots of positive encouragement from you.
 Rush the process, and you’ll risk causing your pup stress and anxiety, which can create negative associations with the crate that can be difficult to overcome.

-The Benefits of Crate Training a Puppy
+The Benefits of Crate Training a Dog

 - Encouraging potty training: One of the biggest benefits to crate training is that it helps streamline the housetraining process, since most pups won’t soil where they sleep.
+When you learn how to crate train a puppy, for example, you're also learning a key step in their potty training process—two birds, one stone.

-Some puppy parents worry that “locking their dog up” in a crate could be cruel, but the reality is far different.
+Some pet parents worry that “locking their dog up” in a crate could be cruel, but the reality is far different.
 Yes, it’s true that one benefit of crates is that they keep your dog contained (and out of mischief).
 But when used properly, your dog’s crate won’t feel like a cage.
 In fact, it’ll feel just like home!
-The trick is to introduce the crate gradually, without rushing your puppy to adjust to it before you leave them in it alone.
-Let them settle into the crate on their own terms, and your puppy will repay you with calm and happy crate time for years to come.
+The trick is to introduce the crate gradually, without rushing your dog to adjust to it before you leave them in it alone.
+Let them settle into the crate on their own terms, and your pup will repay you with calm and happy crate time for years to come.

-Supplies Needed for Crate Training a Puppy
+Supplies Needed for Crate Training a Dog

 If you want your dog’s crate to become their happy place, you’ve got to make sure it’s just right for them.
 Here’s what you’ll need: